Entropy density benchmarking of near-term quantum circuits: Quantum Advantage Benchmarking

 \section{Quantum Advantage Benchmarking}

-In this section, we show how to combine the design of heuristic models of entropy accumulation in VQA circuits, such as the global depolarising noise model from Eq.~\eqref{eq:purity-model-from-class-sim}, with the application-level quantum advantage benchmarking technique introduced in \cite{stilck_franca_limitations_2021}.
+After proposing a heuristic model, later tested and refined by numerical and hardware experiments, we now present the last step of our benchmarking methodology.
+We will show how to combine the design of heuristic models of entropy accumulation in VQA circuits, such as the global depolarizing noise model of Eq.~\eqref{eq:purity-model-from-class-sim}, with the application-level quantum advantage benchmarking technique introduced in \cite{stilck_franca_limitations_2021}.
 This allows to make quick reliable predictions on whether the accumulation of errors precludes from reaching quantum advantage or the latter remains possible.
 Most importantly, one does not need to run the quantum processing unit to solve the targeted application; only a model of how entropy accumulates on the problem-specific circuit ansatz is required.
-In what follows, we revisit the analysis of \cite{stilck_franca_limitations_2021} for MAX-CUT, but the technique is widely translatable to other optimisation problems, whether defined by classical (e.g., combinatorial optimisation problems \cite{perez2024variational}) or quantum Hamiltonians (e.g., quantum chemistry problems \cite{o2016scalable, stanisic2022observing}).
+In what follows, we revisit the analysis of \cite{stilck_franca_limitations_2021} for MAX-CUT, but the technique is widely translatable to other optimization problems, whether defined by classical (e.g., combinatorial optimization problems \cite{perez2024variational}) or quantum Hamiltonians (e.g., quantum chemistry problems \cite{o2016scalable, stanisic2022observing}).